Why It's Important To Show Affection to Our Children - Baby Chick

 It’s Okay To Remind Yourself To Show Affection

-Recently, I watched a clip from the popular “Trolls” movie.
+Recently, I watched a clip from the movie Trolls.
 The Trolls wore watches with alarm clocks that would go off every hour for “hug time.”
 My initial reaction was that hugs were becoming a task and less of an instinct.
 Yet, in today’s world, our watches tell us to take a deep breath!
 It is just an advanced way of the oven timer reminding us to check on our baking cookies.
 The difference is that our children do not need to see us reminding ourselves to hug them.
 Instead, set your reminders mentally or digitally for specific times in your day when you will give a hug, read a story, or snuggle up with them.
-Even five minutes will do wonders with the bond you are trying to grow with them.
+Even five minutes will do wonders for the bond you are trying to grow with them.

 Show Affection Even When Disciplining